 - You hope to make a profit from some of your business assets down the road, like animals for breeding.

-- You've made a profit from a similar hobby in the past.
+- You've made a profit from a similar business in the past.

-Because the responsibility is on you to show that your hobby-business is entitled to business tax breaks, keeping detailed records will come in handy in case of an IRS tax audit
+Because the responsibility is on you to show that your hobby-business is entitled to business tax breaks, keeping detailed records will come in handy in case the IRS asks you to substantiate that you have a business rather than a hobby.